probelalkhan/mini-tales/tutorial-snapshots/README.md

 Locate the folder or zip file labeled with the corresponding video number.

-Example: If you are watching the first video in the series, look for a folder or zip file named suffixed with "Tutorial_01."
+Example: If you are watching the first video in the series, look for a folder or zip file named prefixed with "#1"

-Open the folder or extract the zip file.
+Extract the zip file.

 Inside, you'll find the project files reflecting the state demonstrated in the respective tutorial video.